flathub/com.mojang.Minecraft/README.md

 ## Steam Deck

-Please note that this wrapper is not verified by, affiliated with, or supported by Mojang or Minecraft.
+Please note that Minecraft Launcher currently has a bug causing Microsoft accounts to not remain logged in when used on a Steam Deck.
+For now, the only easy solution to this issue is to use [PolyMC](https://flathub.org/apps/details/org.polymc.PolyMC) instead.